programminghistorian/jekyll/lessons/vector-layers-qgis.md

 -   change the Type to Whole Number
 -   click Add to attribute list
 -   To finish creating this shapefile, click OK on the bottom right of the New Vector Layer window.
-A ‘save’ screen pops up – name it ‘roads’ and save it with your other GIS files.
+A 'save' screen pops up – name it 'roads' and save it with your other GIS files.

 We are now going to trace the roads from the 1798 map so that we can compare them to the modern roads.
 Make that you have the